Rockhampton City, QLD

 Where is Rockhampton City?

-Rockhampton City is a suburb of Queensland, Australia.
+Rockhampton City is a suburb of Queensland, Australia, in the Rockhampton local government area.

 What is the population of Rockhampton City?